+NON-PRESCRIPTION

-NON-PRESCRIPTION MEDICATION AUTHORIZATION
+MEDICATION AUTHORIZATION

-NAME OF STUDENT: GRADE: MEDICATION, DOSE, AND ROUTE OF ADMINI STRATION: DATE MEDICATION STARTED: TIME TO BE GIVEN AT SCHOOL: REASON FOR MEDICATION: NO. OF DAYS TO BE ADMINISTERED AT SCHOOL: DURATION OF SCHOOL YEAR: YES NO understand that it is my responsibility to furnish this m who administers any drug or non-prescription medica dent to take the above medication at school as ordered.
-In the dication.
-I further understand that any school employee tion pursuant to parental written request to my student in an or dentist shall not be liable for damages as a result of process of administering such medication.
-NOTE: MEDICATION IS TO BE BROUGHT TO SCH HOOL IN THE ORIGINAL CONTAINER.
-DATE: Signature of Parent or Guardian
+NAME OF STUDENT: GRADE: MEDICATION, DOSE, AND ROUTE OF ADMINISTRATION: DATE MEDICATION STARTED: TIME TO BE GIVEN AT SCHOOL: REASON FOR MEDICATION: NO. OF DAYS TO BE ADMINISTERED AT SCHOOL: DURATION OF SCHOOL YEAR: YES NO

+I hereby give my permission for the above-named student to take the above medication at school as ordered.
+I understand that it is my responsibility to furnish this medication.
+I further understand that any school employee who administers any drug or non-prescription medication pursuant to parental written request to my student in accordance with written instructions from the physician or dentist shall not be liable for damages as a result of adverse medication reaction suffered by the student because of administering such medication.

+NOTE: MEDICATION IS TO BE BROUGHT TO SCHOOL IN THE ORIGINAL CONTAINER.

+DATE:\\\\\

+Signature of Parent or Guardian

-Return completed form to: Jeanita Losey RN, School Nurse 1625 Queen Ave.
-Hoxie, KS 67740 Fax # - 785-675-2270
+Return completed form to: 1625 Queen Ave.

+Hoxie, KS 67740

+Fax # - 785-675-2270